Professor Emerita, Department of Communication Studies

 I received my Ph.D. in Speech Communication from the University of Washington in 1985 and specialize in organizational communication, where my two major research areas are the mentoring and socialization of organizational newcomers.
 I enjoy listening to the experiences of organizational newcomers as they try to negotiate life in organizations, and find their experiences of change, contrast, and surprise very exciting.
 I use these stories to coach organizational "veterans" how to make the socialization experiences of newcomers less stressful (for both newcomers AND veterans).
 More recently, I am investigating the role of communication in organizational exit as well as the impact of communication privacy on patient-targeted googling.

 My passion is teaching, which I enjoy tremendously.
 I was honored to receive the University of Montana's Distinguished Teacher Award in 1991 and the Master Teacher Award from the Western States Communication Association in 1992.
-I just learned that I will receive the National Communication Association's 2017 Donald H. Ecroyd Award for Outstanding Teaching in Higher Education.
+I received the National Communication Association's 2017 Donald H. Ecroyd Award for Outstanding Teaching in Higher Education.
 The award is given to honor an NCA member who exemplifies superlative teaching in higher education.
 I will receive this award at the NCA annual meeting in Dallas this November.

 I also enjoy management responsibilities and was very grateful to be nominated by the COMM department for (and be awarded) Montana's Academic Administrator Award in 1996, I have also served as President of the Western States Communication Association, the Northwest Communication Association, and as Director of the Educational Policies Board for the National Communication Association.
 In 2009 I was elected as President of the National Communication Association, and was very honored to serve in this capacity.